manishalankala/k8s/README.md

 Get the IP address of one of the nginx pods, then contact that nginx pod from the busybox pod using the nginx pod's IP address:

 kubectl exec busybox -- curl $nginx_pod_ip

+Get a list of system pods running in the cluster:

+kubectl get pods -n kube-system

+Check the status of the kubelet service:

+sudo systemctl status kubelet